Kylie Jenner Addresses Paternity Rumors In Two Words

 “Nah the body guard the dad,” one fan wrote.

-Unfortunately for Kylie, this is not the first time that people have questioned who’s Stormi’s father is.
+Unfortunately for Kylie, this is not the first time that people have questioned who Stormi’s father is.
 After many people, including Tyga himself, speculated that he could be the father of baby Stormi, the Daily Mail reports that Kylie did a paternity test to put the rumors to rest and prove that Travis Scott is indeed Stormi’s father.

 It’s probably only a matter of time before the next rumor involving Kylie Jenner starts to circulate on the web.